nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 	* python can interact with it using `commandWords = ["hello.exe", "--name", "James"]` and the output string would be "Hello James !!!"

 ### Example 2 - Communicate with other languages over command line
+* `subprocess` can be used to interact with other languages running the those programs and interact with them over command line
+*

 ### Video